 On December 22, 2021, the Company entered into a new credit agreement (the "Credit Agreement") with JPMorgan, in its capacity as administrative agent and collateral agent, and Texas Capital Bank, as joint lead arrangers and joint bookrunners, and the other loan parties party thereto.
 The Credit Agreement consists of two facilities.
 The first is a revolving credit facility with an available balance of \$125 million (the "Revolver Facility").
 The second is a term loan for \$125 million (the "Term Loan").
 In addition to the Term Loan and Revolver Facility, the Credit Agreement also includes a \$125 million accordion feature.
-In October 2022, the accordion feature was exercised with the acquisition of WTI at which point it was split into \$87.5 million worth of term loan and \$37.5 million of revolver.
+In October 2022, the accordion feature was exercised with a split of \$87.5 million worth of term loan and \$37.5 million of revolver.